iPlumb3r/BizApp-Spec-Methodo/1_Activities/A0/ReadMe_EN.md

 > "There is no favorable wind for the sailor who doesn't know where to go !"

 ## Deliverable
-The __"motivational card" is often a necessary and sufficient deliverable for this activity ...
+The __"motivation map"__ is often a necessary and sufficient deliverable for this activity ...
 ...
-Because it is made up of 3 types of elements which, taken as a whole, give a good picture of the ins and outs of a project!
+Because it is made up of 3 types of elements which, taken as a whole, give a good picture of the ins and outs of a project !

 These types of elements are as follows:
 * The __business finalities__